 “There’s an enduring appeal of well-loved, well-built objects and purchasing home goods with a conscience and a purpose,” he says.
 “Their authenticity, construction, and innovation will be kept in homes for far longer than reproductions—and will outlive trends.”
 It doesn’t mean throwing everything away (read on for proof that IKEA can age gracefully), rather finding your own unique mix of vintage, salvaged, existing, and environmentally innovative new pieces.
 “The key is to blend flea market accessories and salvaged decor with your existing collection to create a personalized mix of old and new,” he notes.

-Below, an expert guide to more sustainable furnishings—from eco-innovations to vintage treasures— complete with Govea’s “virtual layouts,” which are great for experimenting and require only an image and some basic photo editing skills.
+Below, find an expert guide to more sustainable furnishings that'll help you retrofit your home to be more wellness-infused.
+Get eco-innovations, vintage treasures, and beyond, complete with Govea’s “virtual layouts,” which are great for experimenting and require only an image and some basic photo editing skills.

 “Handwoven, well-made rugs last a lifetime, and they look better with age,” says Govea.
 It’s something worth shopping local to save on shipping (and strike a deal)—he found the giant version in his living room for a cool $20 at a local auction house, “another good thing about small city living.”
 Otherwise, vintage shops like Homestead Seattle are becoming more digitally savvy every day as doors remain closed—simply take measurements and check the delivery cost.
 For Govea, it’s an investment in warmth.
 “It makes the raw and industrial space look less severe, and for an open concept layout, a rug designates and defines the living area.”